ChristianKreuzberger/DASH-SVC-Toolchain/README.md

 ## Parsing MPD using libdash
 This section details on how to parse the MPD using libdash, assuming we are in the main directory (DASH-SVC-Toolchain) again.

+parseMPD uses libdash to parse the MPD files of our dataset, and prints all segments and layers.
+This tool can be used for testing our dataset, e.g., downloading a full set of segments and layers, and then decoding them using the tools described in the Decoding section.

 	LIBDASHPATH=$(pwd)/libdash/libdash/build/bin
 	LIBDASH=$LIBDASHPATH/libdash.so
 	cd parseMPD
 	make
+	# example 1: Print segments of any MPD file (in this case: http://concert.itec.aau.at/SVCDataset/dataset/mpd/factory-I-720p.mpd)
 	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD
+	# example 2: Print segments of a specified MPD file
+	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD http://concert.itec.aau.at/SVCDataset/dataset/mpd/rushhour-I-360p.mpd
+	# example 3: Print only a specific layer of the specified MPD file
+	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD http://concert.itec.aau.at/SVCDataset/dataset/mpd/rushhour-I-360p.mpd 0
+	# Layer 1
+	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD http://concert.itec.aau.at/SVCDataset/dataset/mpd/rushhour-I-360p.mpd 1
+	# Layer 2
+	LD_LIBRARY_PATH=$LIBDASHPATH/ ./parseMPD http://concert.itec.aau.at/SVCDataset/dataset/mpd/rushhour-I-360p.mpd 2

 The output will contain a list of SVC segment files.